nativewind/nativewind/apps/website/docs/guides/theming.md

 ## Creating custom themes with logic

-NativeWind is un-opinionated on the logic behind your app's theme.
-It simply provides the building blocks for you to use.
+NativeWind remains agnostic about the thematic logic underpinning your application, instead offering you foundational tools to craft and shape according to your needs.

-This is one possible way that you could implement a theme system that uses 'named' themes with light & dark modes.
+To guide you on your journey, here's a suggested method to implement a thematic system that employs 'named' themes complemented by light and dark modes:

 ```tsx title=Theme.tsx
 import { vars, useColorScheme } from 'nativewind'